prandell/Inhalert/README.md

 * Make sure you add the domain http://inhalert.herokuapp.com/ to the list of domains.
 * Make a post request to https://inhalert.herokuapp.com/users/register using url-encoded option containing name, email, password and password2 key-value pairs.
 * Make a post request to https://inhalert.herokuapp.com/users/login with url-encoded email and password key-value pairs.
-You should now have a session cookie stored.
+* You should now have a session cookie stored and can make authenticated requests.
-* Make a post request to https://inhalert.herokuapp.com/users/preferences with url-encoded key value pair:
-`selectedSite: 4afe6adc-cbac-4bf1-afbe-ff98d59564f9`
-* A get request can now be made to https://inhalert.herokuapp.com/emails/send to receive a stock email.
-* Emails will be sent automatically be sent to your email address about Melbourne CBD same as explained in the website testing section, however there are also manual endpoints:
-    * POST to https://inhalert.herokuapp.com/sites/inject: Requires url-encoded siteName and status key-value pairs.
-Will return json informing whether the injection worked.
-    * GET to https://inhalert.herokuapp.com/sites/update: Updates DB records manually, lets you know how many were updated.
-    * GET to https://inhalert.herokuapp.com/sites/check: Checks if any DB Site records meet alert conditions and sends out alerts.

-# Some important notes
-* Might be easiest to clone the repo, and comment out the automatic updating in `routes/sites` to then do manual site testing without interference to localhost, and visit the live website for everything else.
-* The automatic injection of a bad status for Melbourne CBD only happens 2 minutes after the website is launched, so that will need to be tested manually using the inject endpoint (has to be in the minute between checking and updating so try it a few times) or just press the send email button on the dashboard when logged in to see that that functionality is working.